NETL-RIC/olca-tools/README.md

     -p P_FILE, --p_file P_FILE
         JSON-LD file (optional)

+### Finding Primary Fuel Categories
+The ElectricityLCI can categorize and filter facility-level generation data to its primary fuel.
+This use case examines how primary fuel categories change over time.

 ### Hawkins-Young Uncertainty Modeling
 In openLCA, emission factors may be accompanied with an uncertainty distribution.